 In 2016, Eve adapted and premiered her memoir In the Body of the World, which she performed at the American Repertory Theater directed by Diane Paulus.
 In January 2018, Eve will perform the play at the Manhattan Theatre Club in New York City.

 Eve’s other plays include The Treatment, Necessary Targets, Ladies, Lemonade, Extraordinary Measures, Mango, and Here which was filmed live by Sky Television in London, UK in the summer of 2010.

 Ensler released Insecure at Last, a political memoir in 2006 and co-edited A Memory, a Monologue, a Rant, and a Prayer, an anthology of writings about violence against women published in 2007.
 In 2010, I Am an Emotional Creature: The Secret Life of Girls Around the World was released by Random House and made The New York Times Best Seller list.

 Her critically acclaimed memoir In the Body of the World a visionary memoir of separation and connection – to the body, the self, and the world was published by Metropolitan Books in 2013.
 In 2018 she turned it into a successful, off-Broadway, one woman play directed by Diane Paulus.
 It was nominated for a 2018 New York Drama League award.

-Ms. Ensler’s film credits include an HBO film version of The Vagina Monologues (2002).
-She also produced the film What I Want My Words to Do to You, a documentary about the writing group she led at the Bedford Hills Correctional Facility for Women.
-The film premiered and won the Freedom of Expression Award at Sundance Film Festival and premiered nationally on PBS’s “P.O.V.” in December 2003.
-She recently co-directed the documentary short One Billion Rising which premiered in the 2014 Sundance Film Festival.
+Ensler’s film credits include an HBO film version of her performance of The Vagina Monologues (2002).
+She also produced the film What I Want My Words to Do to You, a documentary about the writing group she led at the Bedford Hills Correctional Facility for Women which won the Freedom of Expression Award at the Sundance Film Festival and premiered nationally on PBS’s “P.O.V.” in December 2003.

 Try refreshing the page or contact us if the problem persists.